LOA-Labs/Decentralized-Blockchain-Governance/02-culture.md

 ## II.
 Developing and Maintaining a Culture of Good Governance (When?)

-### A. The importance of creating and maintaing a culture around good governance
+### A. The importance of creating and maintaining a culture around good governance
 * Important for maintaining a healthy and engaged community
 * Good governance culture encourages active participation, transparency, constructive feedback